-In accordance with the regulations on the Compliance function, and the Athora Group's Group Compliance Management System Policy, Athora Belgium has adopted the necessary measures to have a suitable independent Compliance function aimed at ensuring observance by the company and its directors, Executive members, employees and authorized agents, of the principles of integrity and rules of good conduct relating to its activities, and sufficient control of the main Compliance risks.
+In accordance with the regulations on the Compliance function, and the Athora Group's Group Compliance Risk Universe, Athora Belgium has adopted the necessary measures to have a suitable, permanent and independent Compliance function.
+This aims at ensuring observance by the company and its directors, Executive members, employees and authorized agents, of the principles of integrity and rules of good conduct relating to its activities, with a sufficient control of the main Compliance risks.
 The main roles and responsibilities of the Compliance function are defined in the Compliance Charter.